aadilmehrajbhat/unsplash-clone/README.md

 5. `utils`: application helpers
 6. `services`: includes apis and other services
 7. `assets`: all the application assets
+8. `tests`: wrappers and helpers for unit and E2e testing

 Each modules can be accessed using the aliases such as `@components` as specified in the `jsconfig.json`.
 Also for testing as specified in jest config in the `package.json`.